James Sassoon, Baron Sassoon: Career

-Finance
+Finance and business

 In 1977 Sassoon began his career in finance at Thomson McLintock & Company.
 In 1985, he joined S.G.
 Warburg & Co. (later UBS Warburg).
 He became a director in 1995, leading the firm's privatisation business, and from 2000 to 2002 he served as vice-chairman of investment banking.

 Sassoon served as a director of the following organisations: Partnerships UK, 2002–06; Merchants Trust, 2006–10 (chairman 2010); the ifs School of Finance, 2009–10 (chairman) and the Nuclear Liabilities Fund, 2008–2010.

-He was a trustee of the National Gallery Trust, 2002–09 and of the British Museum, 2009–10 and 2013–present.
+He was a trustee of the National Gallery Trust, 2002–09.
+He is a trustee emeritus of the British Museum, trustee 2009–10 and 2013–2021, deputy chair 2021.

-Since 2013 he has been a member of the global advisory board of Mitsubishi UFJ Financial Group.
-In January 2013, he became an executive director of Jardine Matheson Holdings and of Matheson & Co.
-He is also a director of Hongkong Land, Dairy Farm International Holdings and Mandarin Oriental and chairman of the China-Britain Business Council.
+From 2013 to 2021 he was a member of the global advisory board of Mitsubishi UFJ Financial Group.
+From 2013 to 2020, he was an executive director of Jardine Matheson Holdings and of Matheson & Co.
+He was also a director of Hongkong Land, Dairy Farm International Holdings and Mandarin Oriental.

+He is president, formerly chairman, of the China-Britain Business Council.
+He is chair of Sir John Soane's Museum and of the Pilgrim Trust.
+Sassoon is a non-executive director of Arbuthnot Banking Group and of Arbuthnot Latham & Co, of Barco NV and of China Construction Bank Corporation.
+He is a member of the international advisory council of the China Investment Corporation.